noaa-oar-arl/monet/docs/monet_wcoss.rst

 From here you can install any package the same way you could on regular anaconda installations.
 ::
-  conda install -c bbakernoaa monet
+  conda install -c conda-forge monet